junxit/us-congress-bills-119/metadata.md

 - 2025-06-03 — Mr. Williams (TX) moved to suspend the rules and pass the bill.
 - 2025-06-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 5 (Roll no. 146). (text: CR H2392)
 - 2025-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 5 (Roll no. 146). (text: CR H2392)
+- 2025-06-04 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.